Shaheen Bagh protest: Inspiration for other similar protests

 The Shaheen Bagh protest inspired several other similar protests in big cities around India.
 On 7 January 2020, female residents of Park Circus, Kolkata, gathered at Park Circus Maidan to voice their dissent against the CAA.
 It became one of the most organised protests against CAA-NRC.
 On request from the protesters, the West Bengal state government provided them with tents, bio-toilets, running water and lights so their protest could run continuously.
 Former Union Minister P. Chidambaram visited the protest and conducted a workshop there on CAA and NRC.
 Social activist Yogendra Yadav and singer Kabir Suman also visited to extend their support to the protesters.

-On 11 January, an all-women sit-in protest started outside Konark Mall in Kondhwa, Pune, organized by Kul Jamaat-e-Tanzeem, an umbrella body of several organisations.
+On 11 January, an all-women sit-in protest started outside Konark Mall in Kondhwa, Pune, organised by Kul Jamaat-e-Tanzeem, an umbrella body of several organisations.
 This protest started with a few participants, growing to 500–600 protesters by 19 January.
 According to a protester the movement was to save the constitution and the country.
 Candle light vigils, human chains and speeches were part of the protest.
 The venue had banners with slogans such as "Tumhari Lathi Se Tej Hamari Awaaz Hai" (English: Our voice is louder than your batons) and "India Needs Education, Jobs, Not CAA, NRC, NPR".

 On 12 January, a group of women started a CAA sit-in demonstration in Patna's Sabzibagh.
 Over the following three days, people of all ages gathered to join them in the protest.
 Also on 12 January, inspired by the women of Shaheen Bagh, groups of ten women began sit-in protests at the Mansoor Ali Park of Roshan Bagh, Allahabad.
 Over the next few days, thousands of women, students, and others sat through the rain and cold to join the resistance against the CAA–NRC through slogans, speeches and poems.
 Allahabad Police served notices to around 30 people in the protest.

 Similar protests were held at Kanpur's Chaman Ganj, Gaya's Shanti Bagh, Kota's Eidgah ground, Lucknow's Clock Tower and Fraser Town in Bangalore.
 Inspired by the Shaheen Bagh protest, a large anti-CAA-NRC-NPR protest started in Mumbai on 17 January.
 Around 10,000 women gathered in the evening at the YMCA ground in Agripada, Mumbai to protest.
 The protest was organised by NGO collective Mumbai Citizen Quorum.
 On 20 January, an indefinite sit-in protest started at Parbhani, called "Parbhani bhi ek Shaheen Bagh", which was organised by Samvidhan Bachao Tahrik.
 Protests were also held in Bilal Bagh, Bangalore, Karnataka; Nagpada, Mumbai, Maharashtra; Anaj Mandi, Malerkotla, Punjab; Haj House, Ranchi, Jharkhand; Idgah ground, Deoband, Uttar Pradesh; Old Washermanpet, Chennai, Tamil Nadu; and Jaffrabad, Delhi.